lingo-reviews/tenets/go/tenets/simpleseed/README.md

-simpleseed is a fully functional tenet written in 29 lines of code.
+simpleseed is a fully functional tenet written in under 40 lines of code.

 The tenet itself asserts that "every comment should be awesome", with a rather arbitary definition of "awesome".
 It serves as an example of how simple it is